 Heads of School/Directors of Institute/Heads of Service have overall responsibility for health and safety in their management units and must make sure that risk assessments are conducted for fieldwork carried out by staff and students under their supervision.
 The aim of this is to make sure that safe working arrangements are in place for all University-sanctioned staff and student activities conducted beyond the campus environment.

 Fieldwork includes larger scale activities such as archaeological digs, student fieldtrips and research fieldtrips as well as smaller scale work such as interviews, survey and sample collection activities carried out by staff and students in many disciplines.
-Generally fieldwork will involve some practical on-site activity in addition to the travel element.

 Researchers must also consult the "Safeguarding in Research" webpage if the activities involve children, young people or vulnerable adults.